Javadyakuza/Octus-Integration-Guide/docs/EVM-to-EVER.md

 ## EVM to Ever Transfer Integration Step-by-Step

-1. To deposit the target token to `MultiVaultFacetDeposit`, we have two options:
+1. To deposit the target token to `MultiVault`, we have two options:

-   - 1.1: If our token was an ERC-20 token we must use the `deposit` function on `MultiVaultFacetDeposit` contract:
+   - 1.1: If our token was an ERC-20 token we must use the `deposit` function on `MultiVault` contract:

    ```solidity
    function deposit(depositParams memory d) external payable override;